niklr/crowdmint/README.md

 All components are using [Polyjuice Provider](https://github.com/nervosnetwork/polyjuice-provider) to interact with Nervos Layer 2 (Godwoken).

+## Roadmap

+### 2021.Q4
+Alpha release on Nervos Layer 2 Godwoken Testnet with the focus on functionalities for a minimum viable product.

+- Start new projects as a creator
+- Contribute to projects as an individual
+- Withdraw as a creator or individual

+### 2022.Q1
+Implement [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) Non-Fungible Token standard.

+- Enable project creators to leverage NFTs to incentivize funders
+- Mint project NFTs as an individual
+- Collect NFT rewards as an individual
+- Beta release on Nervos Layer 2 Godwoken Testnet

+### 2022.Q2
+Public release on Nervos Layer 2 Godwoken Mainnet.

+- Security audit of smart contracts
+- Automatized social media promotion covering trending projects

 ## Setup

 The setup is split into 3 parts; [contracts](/contracts), [server](/server) and [client](/client).
 All parts require [Node](https://nodejs.org/en/) v14+ to be installed.